Finding Maximum Edge-Disjoint Paths Between Multiple Terminals: Introduction

 The rest of this paper is organized as follows.
 Section~\ref{sec:Mader} describes the statement of Mader's theorem on edge-disjoint $T$-paths.
-In Section~\ref{sec:augmentation}, we introduce augmenting walks in auxiliary labeled graphs, and provide a procedure to increase the number of edge-disjoint $T$-paths using an augmenting walk.
-Section~\ref{sec:search} presents a procedure to find an augmenting walk, whose correctness is verified in Section~\ref{sec:correctness}.
-Then Section~\ref{sec:complexity} is devoted to the complexity analysis of the algorithm.
-Finally, in Section~\ref{sec:IFMF}, we extend our algorithm to solve the integer free multiflow problem.
+Before providing a precise description of our algorithm, we first explain motivations of our algorithm design in Section~\ref{sec:outline}.
+In Section~\ref{sec:augmentation}, we formally introduce the notion of short augmenting walks in auxiliary labeled graphs, and provide a procedure to increase the number of edge-disjoint $T$-paths using a short augmenting walk.
+Section~\ref{sec:search} presents a procedure to find a short augmenting walk.
+The detailed implementation and time complexity are discussed in Section~\ref{sec:implementation}.
+Sections~\ref{sec:EG} is devoted to the connection to the Edmonds--Gallai type decomposition.
+Finally, in Section~\ref{sec:IFMF}, we extend our algorithm to solve the maximum integer free multiflow problem.

-\section{Mader's theorem}
+\section{Mader's Theorem}